loliksamuel/kafka-stream-skeleton/README.md

 ## Overview

+This skeleton contains :
+1. 2 producers (that produce data about users)
+2. 1 stream processor (that transform the data)
-This skeleton contains stream processor and consumer that just print out the stream output.
+3. 1 consumer (that just print out the stream output).
-There is a module contains the data model used for the stream.
+There is a module contains the schema  used for the stream.
-In order, to fill the stream input topic with data, you can use data generation tool, or build the producer image.
+There is a module contains the schema1 used for the producer/consumer.

 ![Full flow](kafka-skeleton.png)

-## Mock data
+## 2 types of producers:

 1. By data generation
 Confluent has great [tool](https://docs.confluent.io/current/ksql/docs/tutorials/generate-custom-test-data.html) to generate data by avro schema.